Financial Reporting for Employee Termination Events

 The near-term economic environment is surrounded with uncertainty, and many companies are only beginning to understand the impacts to their business.
 This uncertainty could lead to additional termination events in the coming months, which some may already be anticipating.
 As previously mentioned, companies generally may not accrue for future termination benefits under US GAAP unless a preexisting termination plan is in place.

 Termination benefit plan including elements of more than one type

 Termination benefit plans sometimes have characteristics of more than one benefit type.
 In these cases, employers should account for the termination benefits using a hybrid of the accounting guidelines applicable to each portion of the benefit.
-If a retail company, for example, already had a preexisting termination plan, but also offered its terminated employees an additional, one-time termination benefit, the company would record an expense and liability for the standard termination benefits when it became probable they would be paid and the amount was reasonably estimable.
+For example, if a retail company already had a preexisting termination plan, but also offered its terminated employees an additional, one-time termination benefit, the company would record an expense and liability for the standard termination benefits when it became probable they would be paid and the amount was reasonably estimable.
 Only once the details of the one-time termination benefit are finalized and affected employees are notified of the additional benefit (e.g., a present obligation is created) can an accrual be recorded for this portion of the plan.

 Alternatives to employee termination

 In response to the changing economic environment, many companies are turning to payroll cost-cutting initiatives in lieu of (or in addition to) terminations.
 Below are some alternative arrangements and the associated accounting considerations.